virtual-world-framework/vwf/public/web/docs/multiuser.md

 	  }
 	});

+Note: The jquery API is loaded by default by all VWF applications.

-## Setting the user's camera
+## Save the user reference and set the user's camera

-The callback after the user has been created is important because it will save the reference to the user object so the user knows which object is his.
-It will also tell the renderer to render from the point of view of this user's camera.
-It is important to do this from the view (.html), since this behavior is specific to this user.
+In the callback after the user has been created, we will save the reference to the user object so the user can control it.
+We will also tell the renderer to render from the point of view of this user's camera.
+These two steps are done from the view (.html), since this behavior is specific to this user.
 That *function() { ... }* above should be replaced with something like:

 	function() {
 	  view.myUserObject = this;